 The Arnold & Marie Schwartz College of Pharmacy and Health Sciences was founded in 1886 and is the oldest unit of LIU.
 Located on the Brooklyn Campus, the College of Pharmacy educates students in the heart of the largest metropolitan area in the country.
 There are nearly 800 full-time professional students and approximately 200-300 graduate students enrolled each year.
 All pharmacy students are eligible to participate in numerous extracurricular programs of intellectual, cultural, athletic and social value.
 The College sponsors active chapters of many student professional organizations.
 The Pharmacy Student Leadership Council serves to coordinate the activities of student organizations and assures student input to the College’s faculty and administration.

 Two residence halls, featuring both traditional residence hall rooms and apartments with kitchens, offer Downtown Brooklyn right at the front door and Manhattan just one subway stop away.
 On-campus, the Kumble Theater for the Performing Arts offers a full schedule of cultural events.
 The new Wellness, Recreation and Athletic Center features an Olympic-size pool and fitness center for student use.

 |Course Title||Semester Hours||Quarter Hours|

-Students should complete either 6 credits of history OR 6 credits of philosophy.
-Students may NOT select one course of history and one course of philosophy.
-The faculty of the College of Pharmacy strongly encourages students to complete this prerequisite requirement with philosophy.
+Students should complete either 6 credits of History OR 6 credits of Philosophy.
+Students may NOT select one course of History and one course of Philosophy to satisfy the requirement.
+The faculty of the College of Pharmacy strongly encourages students to complete this prerequisite requirement with Philosophy.

 Two letters of reference are required.
 These letters may be from an employer, professor, supervisor of a community service project, etc.; however, they may not come from a family member, teaching assistant, co-worker, or friend.